-Prepare to learn how to make the best ever old-fashioned Creamed Corn recipe, the perfect side dish for any Thanksgiving spread.
+Learn how to make the best old-fashioned Creamed Corn recipe, the perfect side dish for any Thanksgiving spread.
 This easy homemade, made from scratch, side dish is a great addition to any homestyle meal.
-Serve it with cornbread, or a chowder, you can't go wrong.

 Corn pudding is southern staple.
-When we lived in the south, we were often eating this baked dish.
+When we lived in the south, we were often eating this baked homestyle dish.
 Paula Deen herself was the queen of this tasty meal.
-You can buy it canned but make your own with this old-fashioned, traditional recipe.
+You can buy it canned but it tastes so much better to make your own with this traditional recipe.

 You will love our other great Holiday sides like our Sweet Potato Casserole, and our Green Bean Casserole.
-Or make sure to try our Ocean Spray cranberry sauce.
+Or make sure to try our Candied Yams, Ocean Spray cranberry sauce.
 Add it as a side with Sunday Pot Roast seasoned with Pot Roast seasoning.
+Or try it with Turkey using our Turkey Injection Recipe.

 Jump to: